-What you can do: This is paradise for people who love the unparalleled solitude and adventure of the northern outdoors.
-You can enjoy Isle Royale’s stunning beauty many ways.
-Backpack 165 miles of trails along the shore or inland or day hike shorter routes near Rock Harbor and Windigo.
-Canoe, sea kayak and fish on Lake Superior’s open waters or inland lakes.
+There are many more ways to enjoy Isle Royale’s exceptional beauty.
+Canoe, kayak and fish on Lake Superior’s open waters or inland lakes.
 Boat or scuba dive on Lake Superior.
-Take awesome photographs – this is one of the few places in Michigan where you could see moose and gray wolves.
+Visit lighthouses and historic sights.
+Enjoy an amazing view of the night sky.
+Take stunning photographs – this is one of the few places in Michigan where you could see moose and if you are lucky a wolf.
 The park also offers junior, youth and adult ranger programs as well as guided tours.

-Where to stay: There are 36 campgrounds located along the Lake Superior shoreline and inland; two rustic camper cabins in Windigo; and Rock Harbor Lodge and cottages.
+To even begin to experience everything that this unique park has to offer, plan to spend at least two or three nights.
+There are 36 campgrounds accessible only by foot or watercraft located along the Lake Superior shoreline and inland; two rustic camper cabins in Windigo and Rock Harbor Lodge and cottages.